Proper Roofing Ventilation Is Essential In Springfield

 One of the most potentially troublesome roofing ventilation mistakes is having two different types of exhaust vents on your roof.
 You don’t want to mix a ridge vent with a powered attic vent, a box vent, a gable louver, or a turbine (also known as a whirlybird).
 Technically, this mistake is called short-circuiting the attic ventilation system.

-For this same reason, we recommend installing your roofing ventilation at the same height within a common attic area to prevent an upper exhaust vent from pulling in air from a lower exhaust vent rather than properly pulling the air from the soffit intake area.
+We also recommend installing your roofing ventilation at the same height within a common attic area to prevent an upper exhaust vent from pulling in air from a lower exhaust vent rather than properly pulling the air from the soffit intake area.